leggedrobotics/terra/docs/env_structure.md

 ## Maps
 The environment includes multiple maps:
 - the target map
-    - immutable height map used as goal
+    - immutable height map used as goal (-X for did, +1 for dumpable tile)
     - type: (NxM) int32 tensor
 - the action map
     - mutable height map used in the RL loop
     - type: (NxM) int32 tensor
-- the dumpable area mask map
-    - immutable map indicating if the robot can or can't dump on a given tile
-    - type: (NxM) int32 tensor (only 0 and 1 allowed)
 - the traversability mask map
     - mutable map to indicate if the robot can or can't traverse a given tile
     - type: (NxM) int32 tensor (only 0 and 1 allowed)
-- the target dumpable area mask map (optional)
-    - immutable map indicating if the robot can or can't leave the dumped dirt at the end of the episode

 The maps are rectangular 2D maps.
 The side length is ranging from 8 to 128.
 The (0, 0) coordinate is at the top left.